 “Since 1904, Madonnetta has served the best and most genuine typical Veneto cuisine, our guests can savour our menu of simple, natural, flavoursome and seasonal dishes.”
-The Guerra Family

 An ancient osteria, a step into the past